simpleanalytics/blog/_posts/2022-11-08-how-to-add-google-analytics-to-your-privacy-policy.md

 A privacy policy is a statement that informs a data subject on how their data will be processed.
 In the case of the website, a privacy policy will notify the visitor of the processing of their data and the purposes of the processing (website optimization, market analytics, etc.).

-When building a business or operating a website, there are more exciting parts to work on than creating a privacy policy, but it's important to check this box.
-To make your life easier, we compiled a list of things you should consider.
+When building a business or operating a website, this is not the most exciting part to be working on, but it is important to check this box.
+To make your life easier, we compiled a list of things you should take into account.

 ![](https://lh6.googleusercontent.com/p8LAIZODszNZyS_W22K3KJ9q0YABeaXNlHtVG8gl98gARNDKl7MyhpYs57KZrEC7CtACIpUWaaTdbeMxSfuUEqMruqw1KEFrUUSxgwWFLrTNYht-JR0p_JaLoFYlukWHAA5y1ERQoWwXkXyBwZ-7DSHXkwnA1LMUvuF5WvWCBbwLn1bxrmJBW2Ln0q2xmw)